 In case of violation of the provisions of these rules, the offender shall be liable to imprisonment for a maximum period of two years or to a fine of up to two hundred thousand taka, or to both, in accordance with Section 15(1) of the Bangladesh Environmental Protection Act, 1995.
 In case of repeat offenders, they shall be punished with imprisonment for a term ranging from two to ten years or a fine ranging from Taka 200,000 to Taka 1,000,000 or both.

-*If you would like to get the original text (Bengali) of the “Hazardous Waste (e-waste) Management Rules, 2021”, please register to our newsletter and send us an email to the following address:
+*If you would like to get the original text (Bengali) of the “Hazardous Waste (e-waste) Management Rules, 2021”, please register to our newsletter and send us message via the following form: